25 February 1941

 Light columns were organic supply columns

 This was the Armando Diaz, a 6 inch cruiser of the Condottieri class, Cadorna subclass.
 She was sunk by HM/Sub Upright under the command of Lt.
-J Wraith, D.S.C.
+E. Norman RN.
 Armando Diaz went down in six minutes following a magazine explosion with heavy loss of life.
 Depending on the source, 464-500 of over 600 men on board went down with her.

 Admiral Eberhard Weichold was the German naval attache in Rome.
 He was a highly decorated submarine commander in World War I, and now acted as German Admiral at the High Command of the Italian Navy and was in command of the German Naval Command Italy.